PEBC evaluating exam sample questions

 new drug approval process

 Note for other creators: If you like any images on this blog, feel free to use them.
-Just give a link to the URL on which you found the image.
+Just give a link to the URL where you found the picture.

 Question 11: Which of the following needs to be monitored in a patient who is vomiting constantly?